great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 </Tabs>

 ## Edit a Data Asset

+You can only edit the settings of Data Assets created in GX Cloud.

 1. In GX Cloud, click **Data Assets** and in the Data Assets list click **Edit Data Asset** for the Data Asset you want to edit.